 Schedule Low-tech or No-tech Times – This gives a clear guide for when it is okay and not okay to use technology.
 It also creates an opportunity for the family to connect because nobody is distracted by sports scores, breaking news, Minecraft, Snapchat, or Youtube.

 Many parents use technology as a way to calm their kids before bed, but the thing is, screens actually stimulate their brains in a way other activities, like reading, do not and make it harder for kids to go to sleep, and stay asleep.

 Friend and Follow Your Child and Their Close Friends on ALL Forms of Social Media – They may not like it, but it is important for you to know what they post online.
 Then rather than telling them to take something down when you do not like what they post, talk to them about it and help them understand the risks of an online presence and teach them to post responsibly.

 Ask Them to Show You What They’re Into Online – with genuine interest and curiosity.
 This isn’t so you can tell them to stop, it is so you can understand them better.
 Ask them what they like, and what they like about it.
-Ask them if them to tell you about what they consider okay and not okay in terms of web content, and help them draw that line if necessary.
+Ask them to tell you about what they consider okay and not okay in terms of web content, and help them draw that line if necessary.